Skip to content

 What Applications Are Best Suited for Mechanical Seals?

-Rotating equipment is the primary application in which end-face mechanical seals can be cost effectively considered and applied.
+Rotating equipment is the primary application in which end-face mechanical seals can be cost-effectively considered and applied.
 This equipment is used in processing gases, liquids, and slurries.

 Component Seals